deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

      --form meta=null
 ```

-However, this method is not convenient to upload multiple files to Elasticsearch instance as replacing the file names in the request by hand is difficult.
+However, this method is not convenient for uploading multiple files to the Elasticsearch instance as replacing the file names in the request by hand is difficult.
 Instead, create a python file in the folder that you keep the example files, put the code below into the python file, and run the python script.
 This python code takes the name of every file in the folder and sends the POST request to the url `http://127.0.0.1:8000/file-upload`.
 With the `print(response.text, ":", file_name)` line, you will be able to see the names of all indexed files.
 Make sure you see the "Completed" text before continuing.

 ```python
 import os